callahantiff/PheKnowLator/resources/edge_data/README.md

 🛑 *<b>ASSUMPTIONS</b>* 🛑
 **The algorithm makes the following assumptions:**
 - All downloaded data sources are listed, with metadata, in the [`edge_source_metadata.txt`](https://github.com/callahantiff/PheKnowLator/blob/master/resources/edge_data/edge_source_metadata.txt) document.
 - Any data preprocessing, including the development of identifier mapping and evidence/filtering data, has been completed prior to building the edge lists.
-A Jupyter notebook containing examples of different preprocessing steps can be found [`here`](https://github.com/callahantiff/PheKnowLator/blob/master/Data_Preparation.ipynb).
+A Jupyter Notebook containing examples of different preprocessing steps can be found [`here`](https://github.com/callahantiff/PheKnowLator/blob/master/Data_Preparation.ipynb).

 <br>